haktandilber/haktandilber.github.io/_posts/2020-5-4-useful-online-tools.md

 - ### Creating dummy text: [Lorem Ipsum](https://lipsum.com)

 A cool looking Latin dummy-text creator.
-Great for placing temporary text on websites, applications to see how it would look.
+Great for placing temporary text on websites and applications to see how it would look.